polkascan/py-substrate-interface/README.md

     print("Failed to send: {}".format(e))
 ```

+The `wait_for_inclusion` keyword argument used in the example above will block giving the result until it gets
+confirmation from the node that the extrinsic is succesfully included in a block.
+The `wait_for_finalization` keyword
+will wait until extrinsic is finalized.
+Note this feature is only available for websocket connections.

 ### Create mortal extrinsics

-By default `immortal` extrinsics are created, which means they have an indefinite lifetime for being included in a
+By default _immortal_ extrinsics are created, which means they have an indefinite lifetime for being included in a
 block.
 However it is recommended to use specify an expiry window, so you know after a certain amount of time if the
 extrinsic is not included in a block, it will be invalidated.